codacy/docs/docs/faq/general/how-can-i-change-or-cancel-my-plan.md

 For single accounts:

--   To change the billing details or the plan of your account click on your avatar, select **Your Account**, and open **Plan and billing**
+-   To change the billing details or the plan of your account click on your avatar, select **Your Account**, and open the page **Plan and billing**

     ![Plan and billing for single accounts](images/plan-billing-single-accounts.png)